MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-configuration.md

 - Azure BLOBs

 By default, space monitoring is enabled for all levels.
-Alerts will be registered only when all files in the file group are unhealthy.
+Alerts will only be registered if all files in the file group are unhealthy.

-If your environment is sensitive for any extra load, disable monitoring at the File group and File levels.
+If your environment is sensitive for any extra load, disable monitoring at the file group and file levels.

 ## Many Databases on the Same Drive